Definition Guide of skin and hair care terms. We define skin and hair care ingredients with meaningful results. Updated regularly.

 - D3 (Vitamin)

 - A D3 deficiency can lead to headaches, hair loss, dull skin, and poor sleep.
-A common deficiency for those who are diligent with sun protection products, but one that is easy to fix with supplements.
+A common deficiency for those who are diligent with sun protection products, but one that is easy to fix with supplements and proper diet.
+D is frequently found in hair supplements as it is a first line cause of hair thinning and breakage in the absence of other medical explanations.

-- Dermabrasion is a surgical or in-office procedure where the skin is sanded down to remove the top layer to reduce the appearance of scars or pox.
+- Dermabrasion is a surgical or in-office procedure where the skin is sanded down to remove the top layer.
+This reduces the appearance of scars or pox.
 Less powerful dermabrasion devices are available for at-home use.

 - Dermaplaning uses a surgical scalpel to gently scrape off the top layer of dead skin cells to reveal smoother and brighter skin.
 It also removes peach fuzz.
 The benefit is improved skin texture, better product absorption, and younger skin appearance.
 Performed by dermatologists and with select at-home devices.